catosplace/ansible-engineering-base-role/doc/adr/0002-keep-github-actions-up-to-date-with-dependabot.md

-# 2. Keep GitHub actions up to date with dependabot
+# 2. Keep GitHub Actions up to date with Dependabot

 Date: 2022-09-08